hansaya/ddpai_downloader/README.md

 ### Alternative Solutions

-* Connect to the camera using a WIFI dongle using your server/computer.
+1) Connect to the camera using a WIFI dongle using your server/computer.
-* Use a raspberry pi to connect.
+2) Use a Raspberry Pi to connect.

 ## Running the application
 Example: